toddledev/documentation/docs/18-guides/99-contribution/index.md

 1. **YAML frontmatter** at the top of the file with:
    - `title`: Page title in sentence case (used for the page's title)
-   - `description`: Brief overview of the page's content (used for the SEO metadescription, keep this to under 155 characters if possible)
+   - `description`: Brief overview of the page's content (used for the page's meta description, keep this to under 155 characters if possible)

 2. **Main content** with properly structured headings and content, starting with an H1 heading that matches the title